The Art of Leonardo da Vinci

 One of the most influential artists to ever live is Leonardo da Vinci.
-He continues to be one of the most influential people to have ever lived.
+He continues to be one of the most influential people ever.

 Leonardo da Vinci made many contributions to the Renaissance in art, science, engineering, medicine, and architecture.
-He was a keen observer who wrote down a lot of what he discovered in his notebooks.
+He was a keen observer who wrote down much of what he discovered in his notebooks.
 His artistic techniques changed how artists painted and influenced many other Renaissance artists.

 Table of Contents